+256779159872 / +256777222627

 Physical health benefits

-• Encourages physical activity: Bird watching often involves walking and moving outdoors, which can improve physical health.
+• Encourages physical activity: Bird watching often involves walking and other outdoor movement, which can improve physical health.

 Other benefits